 Your newly created custom industry list will be available under My Custom Industries and is shared among all users on your account.

 Industry Overview includes data for:

 Monthly Visits: Sum of all visits (non-unique, desktop & mobile) per month.

-Some of the ways that you can use custom categories:
+The following are some of the ways you can use custom categories:

 Competitive analysis: Analyze direct competitors in your specific niche or category

 Customer prospecting: Spot up and coming players or brands with high market demand

 Blue-chip benchmarking: Discover how the most successful players are winning the market